JolanDUBOIS/sports-calendar/README.md

 ---

 ### `run-selection`
-Generates a personalized football calendar and syncs it with Google Calendar.
+Generates a personalized sports calendar and syncs it with Google Calendar.

 ```bash
 poetry run python -m src run-selection